8x8-dxi/ContactNowAPI/README.md

 2. #### [ecnow.php](https://github.com/8x8-dxi/ContactNowAPI/blob/master/ECNOW.md) See ecnow documentation

     This endpoint is the most widely used API.
-It allows dynamic data/record feed in/out of the campaign database and the dialler.
+It allows dynamic data/record feed in/out of the campaign database.
+In addition, it can pass records to the dialler depending on your request instructions.

 3. #### [database.php](https://github.com/8x8-dxi/ContactNowAPI/blob/master/DATABASE.md) See database documentation

     The database endpoint allows a user to dynamically configure various components of the contact centre.
-    This include the ability to manipulate campaign settings, Campaign/Queue assignments to Agents and many more.
+    This include the ability to manipulate campaign settings, Campaign, Queue, Agents and assignments between different entities.

 4. #### ajax.php

-    The Ajax API is used for retrieving live statistics of your contact centre activities such as status board agents, outgoing/incoming calls and more.
+    The Ajax API is used for retrieving live statistics of your contact centre activities such as status board for agents, outgoing, incoming calls and more.

 5. #### [reporting.php](https://github.com/8x8-dxi/ContactNowAPI/blob/master/REPORTING.md)